DavidProbinsky/RedTeam-Physical-Tools/README.md

 ### Commonly used tools for Red Teaming Engagements, Physical Security Assessments, and Tactical Covert Entry.

+#### \*\*\**The links of the products may change with time, if so, just ping me on twitter so I can update them.
+I am not affiliated or sponsored by any of these companies, and I have purchase almost every single item from this list out of my own pocket based on needs for engagements.
+If there are any other items that are not on this list and you believe they should be, ping me on twitter and I can add them.\*\***

 I am a strong believer that Physical Security is really underestimated.

 In this list I decided to share most of the tools I currently utilize in authorized engagements, along with a "ranking" of their value based on their usage and if they should be in your toolkit, including where to find them, and in some cases I will also include some other alternatives.